Netcracker/qubership-hue/docs/public/installation.md

 # Parameters

-The parameters are specified in the below seb-sections.
+The parameters are specified in the below sub-sections.

-## Qubership-hue deployment schema
+## Qubership-hue Deployment Schema

 Qubership-hue helm charts contain several Hue and Trino components for working with databases.